 When you as a new teacher arrive at EF, the first month or so you are coasting on training sessions and basically getting to know the city you are in, or your new colleagues and getting your head around all the new information being given to you.
 Once that period is over you begin to get your teeth into teaching and your teaching hours slowly pile up!
 It can often be at this point, that a teacher begins to think “Can I do this job?”
-However, instead of getting stressed and overloaded by this, it could help to have a time management strategy.
+However, instead of getting stressed and overloaded by this, it could help to have a time management strategy or take a time development course offered by EF.
 Everyone has their own version of one, but you might start teaching with not one in mind at all, or your current one needs updating.
 What are the tools you could use to help you?

 One of my most important tools for my time management is my trusted diary, it has my to-do list, which often include the lessons that need planning and the dates for my upcoming Parent Teacher Conferences and Open Lessons.
 However, writing a to-do list is the easy part, in this age of WeChat, email, social media, a to-do list is no good if you are going to be distracted every five minutes.

 In his book, Hyper Focus, Chris Bailey encourages you to organise your tasks into the following areas: